 See Evidence of Coverage for a complete description of plan benefits, exclusions, limitations and conditions of coverage.
 Plan features and availability may vary by service area.

-Aetna Medicare’s pharmacy network offers limited access to pharmacies with preferred cost sharing in: Suburban NY and TX; and Rural ME, NY, UT and WY.
+Aetna Medicare’s pharmacy network offers limited access to pharmacies with preferred cost sharing in: Suburban NY; and Rural AR, NY, and UT.
 The lower costs advertised in our plan materials for these pharmacies may not be available at the pharmacy you use.
 For up-to-date information about our network pharmacies, including pharmacies with preferred cost sharing, members please call the number on your ID card, non-members please call 1-855-338-7027 (TTY: 711) or consult the online pharmacy directory at http://www.aetnamedicare.com/pharmacyhelp.